On the Strange and Astonishing Therapy That Became the Gold Standard for Healing Trauma

 For all of us, unprocessed memories are generally the basis of negative responses, attitudes and behaviors.
 Processed memories, on the other hand, are the basis of adaptive positive responses, attitudes and behaviors.

-Forty-two years ago, in 1979, an NYU doctoral candidate named Francine Shapiro was studying the way external events influenced the behavior of characters in 19th-century English literature.
+Forty-two years ago, in 1979, an NYU doctoral candidate named Francine Shapiro was studying how external events influenced characters' behavior in 19th-century English literature.

 The devastating diagnosis quickly shifted her priorities and her perspective.
 Instead of being interested in fictional characters and the impact of external events on their inner lives, she wondered about something more pressing: How do external stressors impact the living?